 Every year the prestigious Golf Foundation Presidents’ Awards celebrate some of the real heroes of grass roots junior golf and the high achieving projects that encourage more young people to ‘Start, Learn and Stay’ in the sport.
 This year, one of the key awards will offer a sharper focus on the leading golf charity’s ‘Skills for Life’ values.

 The Golf Foundation is in a unique position to recognise the individuals, groups and organisations who deserve special acclaim for helping youngsters from all backgrounds and circumstances to enjoy the benefits of golf.

 The Presidents’ Awards will be staged in May 2018 at Wentworth on the eve of the BMW PGA Championship.
 Held courtesy of one of the Foundation’s chief supporters, The European Tour, this is always a glittering occasion.
-Volunteers, PGA professionals, teachers, sports development workers, administrators, sport partnerships and local authorities are among those who can be nominated for one of nine awards which are shared out between group projects and individuals.
+Volunteers, PGA professionals, teachers, sports development workers, administrators, sport partnerships and local authorities are among those who are nominated for one of nine awards which are shared out between group projects and individuals.

 Brendon Pyle, Chief Executive of the Golf Foundation, said: “Our Presidents’ Awards represent a priceless opportunity for this charity and our partners to recognise and celebrate the outstanding commitment and passion that our award winners show in helping young people to find a good start in golf so that they may enjoy the game long into adulthood.

-“For next year, the nearly 300 golf clubs that have received a Skills for Life trophy will be invited to nominate their young recipient to win the national Mackenzie Award at Wentworth.
+“This year, the golf clubs that received a Skills for Life trophy have been invited to nominate their young recipient to win the national Mackenzie Award at Wentworth.
 This is a really exciting addition to the awards and will truly celebrate our wider commitment to helping young golfers develop into confident and resilient adults.”